ChandSuma/self-reflection-catalog/README.md

   </a>
 </p>

-**A catalog of questions for introspection, mindfullness & self-improvement**
+**A catalog of questions for introspection, mindfulness & self-improvement**

 Self-reflection and introspection are some important psychological exercises that can help you develop your mind, grow and gain value from past mistakes.